nightroman/FarNet/FSharpFar/README.md

 ****
 #### `fs: //open [with = <config>]`

-Opens an interactive session with the specified or main configuration.
+Opens an interactive session with the specified or main configuration file.

 Sample file association: